Vintrae/How-To-CTF/linux_guide.md

 case because the file is short, but for longer files it may be troublesome as all the contents are printed at once, so we would have to scroll a lot.
 When we find ourselves in those cases, the `less` command may come handy, as it displays the contents one page at a time and we just have to press the spacebar to move pages (pressing the `q` key closes less and goes back to the prompt).
+For `less` there is an additional trick you can do which is using the `-N` option with it, which shows line numbers!

 Now there is one step left, which is to make the file executable.
 By default, files are not executable and you have to make them so by using the `chmod` (Change Mode) command: